wso2-extensions/identity-tools-cli/docs/cli-mode.md

 Example:
 ```
 {
+   "EXCLUDE" : ["IdentityProviders", "UserStores"]
    "APPLICATIONS" : {
        "EXCLUDE" : ["App1", "App2"]
    }
 }
 ```
 #### Include only selected resources
-The ```INCLUDE_ONLY``` property can be used to include only specific resources based on their name during import or export.
-The resources that need to be included can be added as an array of strings to the ```INCLUDE_ONLY``` property in tool configs under the relevant resource type.
+The ```INCLUDE_ONLY``` property can be used to include only specific resource types during import or export.
+The resource types that need to be included can be added as an array of strings to the ```INCLUDE_ONLY``` property in tool configs.

+The ```INCLUDE_ONLY``` property can also be used to include only specific resources based on their name during import or export.
+These should be specified under the relevant resource type.
 ```
 {
+   "INCLUDE_ONLY" : ["resourceType1", "resourceType2"]
    "RESOURCE_TYPE_NAME" : {
        "INCLUDE_ONLY" : ["resource1", "resource2"]
    }